zephyrproject-rtos/zephyr/CONTRIBUTING.rst

   use other licensing and are clearly identified.

-* The Developer Certificate of Origin (DCO) process is followed to ensure developers are following licensing critera for their contributions, and documented with a ``Signed-of-by`` line in commits.
+* The Developer Certificate of Origin (DCO) process is followed to ensure developers are following licensing criteria for their contributions, and documented with a ``Signed-of-by`` line in commits.

-* Zephyr development workflow is supported on Linux, macOS, and Windows, (with afew exceptions).
+* Zephyr development workflow is supported on Linux, macOS, and Windows, (with a few exceptions).

 * Source code for the project is maintained in the GitHub repo: https://github.com/zephyrproject-rtos/zephyr